Leveraging SO(3)-steerable convolutions for pose-robust semantic segmentation in 3D medical data: Methods

 Aliasing effects mean that if we choose a kernel which is too small, higher spherical harmonics may not contribute (or contribute poorly) to learning.
 For this reason, we choose a larger kernel (5x5x5) than often used in segmentation networks.

 In addition to specifying the size of the convolutional kernel we must also specify which and how many radial basis functions are used to parameterize the radial component of the convolutional filters.
-We fix five basis functions for each equivariant kernel described in equation 1.
+We fix five basis functions for each equivariant kernel described in the appendix.